krogla/lido-offchain-keys-test/README.md

 - each tree can contain a different number of keys (a multiple of degree 2)
 - key distribution balancer between operators

-Also helper functions for tests, can serve as a starting point for the creation of a toolkit for node operators.
+Also, helper functions for tests can serve as a starting point for the creation of a toolkit for node operators.

 ## requirements